 - Please note that the fellowships are intended to pay for student’s time and effort in carrying out their projects.
 It should not be used for paying speakers’ honorary fees or similar.
 We suggest students look for other sources to fund those payments.

 - All funded projects should be completed by June 1, 2022.

 Please submit your application here.

 - Project/Event and reasoning – What is the project or event you plan to carry out?
 Please describe the research project, conference, workshop, exhibition, show, or other event related to diversity and inclusion for which you are applying for this fellowship.

 - How will the project increase your knowledge of diversity and effect positive change within the Siena community?

 - Idea for interactive outcome project – How will you share your results with the Siena community? (possible venues could be presentations at the Academic Showcase, Open Forum, podcasts, videos, etc.)

 - Provide contact information (name and email) of one faculty/staff/administrator reference who can speak to your potential to successfully submit a report and share your results.

-DAC Student Fellows will submit a short (1 page) report on the results of their project either on the last day of the Spring 2021 semester or the first day of the Fall 2021 semester if working on the project over the summer.
+DAC Student Fellows will submit a short (1 page) report on the results of their project either on the last day of the Spring 2022 semester or the first day of Fall 2022 semester if working on the project by June 1, 2022.